 Weaknesses include a weak Quote-to-Cash solution and little if any support for advanced product configuration workflows for manufacturing.
 The architecture is entirely dependent on Salesforce, which can become a constraint for any company not using this specific CRM platform today.
 For retailers, distribution and manufacturing companies running Salesforce CRM today, Kenandy Cloud ERP is an excellent fit given its native platform support.

 Microsoft continues to invest heavily in Dynamics AX, and it shows at the user interface, financials, projects module, global support and cloud performance running on Microsoft Azure.
 Microsoft has had its ups and downs with it global partners organization and has turned this into a strength that is now delivering solutions across its core verticals of including distribution, manufacturing, retailing and professional services.
-Microsoft’s AX development team has made Accounts Receivable (AR) agile in managing multi-site focused, which has long been a request from larger customers.
+Microsoft’s AX development team has made accounts receivable and accounts payable agile in managing multi-site focused, which has long been a request from larger customers.

 In addition, the tight integration with other Microsoft products is a core strength of the AX architecture and supported workflows.
 Weaknesses include report writing tools that could be more intuitive and better bank reconciliation workflows.
 Additionally, AX doesn’t have a robust product configurator but relies on a world-class series of partners for this functionality.
 The bottom line is the Microsoft Dynamics AX is one of the best cloud ERP applications available today for companies competing in the industries they serve.